bob1de/hass-apps/docs/apps/schedy/schedules/expressions/writing-expressions.rst

   sub-schedule(s) to be aborted immediately.
 The evaluation will continue after the sub-schedule(s).
-* ``IncludeSchedule(schedule)``, which dynamically inserts the given schedule object as a sub-schedule at the current location.
+* ``IncludeSchedule(schedule)``, which dynamically inserts the given schedule object as a sub-schedule after the current rule.
+* ``Inherit()``, which causes the value or expression of the nearest ancestor rule to be used as result for the current rule.
+See the next section for a more detailed explanation.
 * ``Skip()``, which causes the rule to be treated as if it didn't exist at all.
 If one exists, the next rule is evaluated in this case.